-Assets on termination.
+Assets on termination,

-91. (1) Subject to the provisions of this Act, any regulations made under this Act and any provision to the contrary in any mineral right, the former holder of such mineral right may, within six months after the date of termination of his or her mineral right, remove from the prospecting, exploration or mining area any building, fixed machinery or other movable property and any mineral product which may have been extracted from those areas.
+91. (1) Subject to the provisions of this Act, the regulations and any provision to the contrary under any mineral right, the former holder of any such mineral right may, within six months after the date of termination of his or her mineral right, remove from the prospecting, exploration or mining area any building, fixed machinery or other movable property and any mineral product which may have been extracted from those areas.

-(2) Where the Commissioner certifies that any buildings or fixed machinery are necessary for the continued maintenance of any area, which is the subject of a mineral right, such buildings or fixed machinery shall not be removed without the consent of the Minister.
+(2) Where the Commissioner certifies that any buildings or fixed machinery are necessary for the continued maintenance of any area, which is the subject of a mineral right, those buildings or fixed machinery shall not be removed without the consent of the Minister.

-(3) In any case where the Minister refuses to consent to the removal of such any buildings or fixed machinery by the former owner, the Government shall pay adequate compensation to the owner of the buildings or fixed machinery.
+(3) In any case where the Minister refuses to consent to the removal of any such buildings or fixed machinery by the former owner of those buildings or machinery under subsection (2) of this section, the Government shall pay adequate compensation to the owner of the buildings or fixed machinery concerned.

 Delivery of documents on termination of mineral right.
+Act

-92. Upon the termination of any mineral right, the former holder of such mineral right shall deliver to the Commissioner, within such period as may be prescribed, all the records which, prior to the termination, the former holder was obliged under the provisions of this Act to maintain.
+92. Upon the termination of any mineral right, the former holder of the mineral right shall deliver to the Commissioner within such period as may be prescribed, all the records which, prior to the termination, the former holder was obliged to maintain under the provisions of this Act.